aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The 4xx class of status code is intended for situations in which the client seems to have erred.

 #### 400 Bad Request

+The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, too large size, invalid request message framing, or deceptive request routing)

+#### 401 Unauthorized